 The weapon features an external Picatinny rail that can accept a white light.
 A white light allows the user to positively identify targets at night and positive identification is necessary before shooting.
-Without positive ID, you may harm an innocent individual who made a simple mistake.
+Without a positive ID, you may harm an innocent individual who made a simple mistake.
 And unfortunately, this happens frequently in suburbs with identical houses.

-The SP-01 features a double/single action trigger with an exposed hammer.
+The SP-01 features a double/single-action trigger with an exposed hammer.
 This allows women to pre-cock the hammer and release almost all the tension on the slide.
-It’s easy to rack and the tactical model comes with a de-cocker to return the weapon to double action safely.
+It’s easy to rack and the tactical model comes with a de-cocker to return the weapon to double-action safely.
 Full-size firearms like the SP-01 also tend to hold more ammunition than firearms for concealed carry.

 With the SP-01, It’s All About the Rounds

 So, the SP-01 holds a staggering 18 rounds of 9mm in its magazine, plus two extensions are also available to create a 20 round magazine.
 If a woman is defending her home from a home invasion, she may face multiple attackers.
 This means having a large magazine capacity is an absolute necessity when facing multiple attackers.
 The SP-01 allows the defender to put multiple rounds into an attacker if necessary.
 And better yet, this handgun is not nearly affected by a miss.